 Then fill your canister with your coffee grounds and store in your freezer.
 Your grounds (or beans for that matter) will not freeze.

-An airtight container is essential as you do not want any air to get into your beans or instant coffee granules to oxidise them.
-Even though you have plenty of containers that you can use around your home, including regular plastic containers, these will not get the job done as well as a professional coffee canister as they will lack an air tight lid and one way valve.
+An airtight container is essential as you do not want any air to get into your beans or instant coffee granules to oxidize them.
+Even though you have plenty of containers that you can use around your home, including regular plastic containers, these will not get the job done as well as a professional coffee canister as they will lack an airtight lid and one way valve.

 The one way valve is more for your coffee beans than your instant coffee.
 It allows the carbon dioxide to escape without letting any air in.

 A canister that blocks sunlight and, preferably all light, is better as light can and will damage your coffee.

 Check regularly for signs of mold growth and mold spores.
 Obviously you don’t want any mold to be in your coffee.

 Obviously, drinking expired coffee is not advised, not only because of the unpleasant taste but the possible adverse health effects.